unjs/ofetch/README.md

 ## 📦 Bundler Notes

-- All targets are exported with Module and CommonJS format and named exports
+- All targets are exported with ESM format and named exports
 - No export is transpiled for the sake of modern syntax
-  - You probably need to transpile `ofetch`, `destr`, and `ufo` packages with Babel for ES5 support
+  - You probably need to transpile `ofetch` for ES5 support
 - You need to polyfill `fetch` global for supporting legacy browsers like using [unfetch](https://github.com/developit/unfetch)

 ## ❓ FAQ